Life of a blog - blogging in 2024 and beyond

 Table of contents:

 I created my website and started blogging in 2019.
-The decision to create a website was because of 2 posts - Why I Have a Website and You Should Too by Jamie Tanna and Writing HTML in HTML by John Ankarström.
+The decision to create a website was inspired by 2 posts - Why I Have a Website and You Should Too by Jamie Tanna and Writing HTML in HTML by John Ankarström.
 While I haven’t gotten to writing HTML in HTML as mentioned in John’s post, I have been thinking about incorporating the end results in Hugo.
 This was 5 years ago.
 So is bloggin dead now?

 Life of a blog